Our research is editorially independent but we

 may earn a commission for purchases made through our links.

-If you’re looking for a lake getaway that not only brings the opportunity to enjoy fun on, in, and around the water but a town with shopping, dining, and other attractions, there are plenty of options across the U.S. From a famous town on a lake straddling the border of California and Nevada to spots in the Great Lakes regions and the charming South, you’re sure to find something for your ideal escape.
-Then all you have to do is book, and start packing.
+If you’re looking for a lake getaway that not only brings the opportunity to enjoy fun on, in, and around the water but a town with shopping, dining, and other attractions, there are plenty of options across the U.S. From a famous town on a lake straddling the border of California and Nevada to spots in the Great Lakes regions and the charming South – you’re sure to find something on this list for your next lake escape.

-Located along Lake Superior at the northern tip of the Keweenaw Peninsula, Copper Harbor is a fabulous gateway for all sorts of fun on the water, including trips to Michigan’s only national park, Isle Royale.
+Located along Lake Superior at the northern tip of the Keweenaw Peninsula, Copper Harbor is one of the most charming towns in the Midwest.
+Best of all, it offers all sorts of fun on the water, including trips to Michigan’s only national park, Isle Royale.
 While copper mining was once its biggest draw, today tourists can explore history at Fort Wilkins Historic State Park, which preserves an 1844 military outpost and includes the 1866 Copper Harbor Lighthouse.
 There are endless opportunities for hiking and scenic drives – Brockway Mountain Drive offers some of the most breathtaking views east of the Rockies, including Lake Superior from up to 1,300 feet above sea level.

 Osage Beach is arguably the best town on the Lake of the Ozarks, with 420 acres of waterfront ideal for boating and many other water sports.
 Nestled in the rolling hills of Central Missouri, the town itself offers a wide range of restaurants, bars, parks, and lakefront resorts.
 There are many state parks in the region and you’ll have access to the rest of the 1,150 miles of scenic shoreline too.